• Home

 Curds and honey He shall eat, that He may know to refuse the evil and choose the good” (Isaiah 7:15).

 When I was a young believer this scripture puzzled me.
-My question was: What eating curds and honey has to do with the ability to refuse the evil and choose the good?
+My question was: What does eating curds and honey have to do with the ability to refuse the evil and choose the good?
 Happily, through the years, God made it clear to me that curds and honey stand for the products of God’s land, as represented in the Promised Land.
 Here is one of the verses:

 So I have come down to deliver them out of the hand of the Egyptians, and to bring them up from that land to a good and large land, to a land flowing with milk and honey” (Exodus 3:8)

 It is this sort of constancy that helps us to develop discernment.
 The person who vacillates constantly between what is holy and what is profane will be in difficulty when the time comes to detect corruption.
-Hence, it can be maintained that when we harden our heart against one specific moral truth, moral truth as a whole becomes foggy and hard to assess.
+Hence, it can be maintained that when we harden our hearts against one specific moral truth, moral truth as a whole becomes foggy and hard to assess.

 Job had understood the principle.
 Listen to what he says: